What does “Public Programming” mean?

 The application has to be submitted by one organization, and that organization has to be eligible on its own merits.
 Partnering with other groups might be a great way to make your project happen, and might make your application stronger.

-My organization just started 15 months ago.
+My organization has just started.
 Can we apply?
 Close Open

 Is my project eligible?